Directory of members

 Severn, ON L3V 0W1

-At one-time a teacher in the Parent-Child Mother Goose Program®, Susan leads storytelling workshops for adults and children, including workshops for: families and children at Orillia’s Mindful Moms, and at the Bellies to Bambinos Expo; counsellors at Camp Pincrest, Muskoka, for the Greater Toronto YMCA; and for adults at the Stephen Leacock Home in Orillia, the Muskoka Woods Leadership Studio, the Mariposa Folk Festival Interactive Stage, Lakehead University in Orillia, and the Fredericton Public Library as part of the Storytellers of Canada-Conteurs du Canada 2019 conference.
+At one-time a teacher in the Parent-Child Mother Goose Program®, Susan leads storytelling workshops for adults and children, including workshops for: families and children at Orillia’s Mindful Moms, and at the Bellies to Bambinos Expo; counsellors at Camp Pinecrest, Muskoka, for the Greater Toronto YMCA; and for adults at the Stephen Leacock Home in Orillia, the Muskoka Woods Leadership Studio, the Mariposa Folk Festival Interactive Stage, Lakehead University in Orillia, and the Fredericton Public Library as part of the Storytellers of Canada-Conteurs du Canada 2019 conference.

 Susan is a co-founder of SO… (Storytelling Orillia) and its storytelling circle, which meets on the last Sunday of the month, September to May, at the Orillia Museum of Art and History.
 This group held its first World Storytelling Day concert in March 2012, and hosted the first ever Canadian Storytelling Night, called “Lighting the Fires”, on October 25, 2012.
 SO... continues to support and encourage participation in Canadian Storytelling Night-Soirée national du conte (storytellingnight-soireeduconte.ca) in early November each year.

 Blending music and story is a special joy for Susan, whose performances often incorporate music, either through song or with the accompaniment of another storyteller/musician.
 One of her favourite collaborations has been an evening of Scottish stories with storytelling partner Sophy Cooper and piper Alan Cooper, called “A Dram to Warm the Hall.”
 Also with Sophy, she has produced a show of Irish stories, “The Shortening of the Road,” including traditional stories about the Goban Saur, accompanied by Susan Smith on Celtic harp, as well as stories from "A Thousand Nights and a Night", which included a belly dancer to set the scenes.

 Blood and Fire: The Donnelly Project combines stories by Susan and songs by Orillia singer/songwriter paul court, that together examine the century-old debates surrounding the brutal murders of five members of the notorious Donnelly family of Lucan, Ontario, in 1880.
 Blood and Fire has been performed at several Orillia venues since late 2008, as well as in St. Mary’s, Waterloo and Toronto (The Legless Stocking storytelling series), and at the Mariposa Folk Festival (2011).
 A CD of the first concert is available (contact Susan), made with the support of musicians and friends.